snaphuman/electorium/README.md

 # Welcome to Electorium: The trustworthy voting system for student elections.

-This is a Aeternity Dapp thas uses the power of Phoenix Framework and VueJS.
+This is an Aeternity Dapp thas uses the power of Phoenix Framework and VueJS.

 ## Pre-requsites